Republican Jay Obernolte wins reelection to U.S. House in California's 23rd Congressional District - NewsBreak

 Related

-Republican Juan Ciscomani wins election to U.S. House in Arizona's 6th Congressional District
+Democrat Julia Brownley wins reelection to U.S. House in California's 26th Congressional District

-WASHINGTON (AP) — Republican Juan Ciscomani wins election to U.S. House in Arizona's 6th Congressional District.
+WASHINGTON (AP) — Democrat Julia Brownley wins reelection to U.S. House in California's 26th Congressional District.
 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Democrat Kevin Mullin wins election to U.S. House in California's 15th Congressional District
+Republican David Schweikert wins reelection to U.S. House in Arizona's 1st Congressional District

-WASHINGTON (AP) — Democrat Kevin Mullin wins election to U.S. House in California's 15th Congressional District.
+WASHINGTON (AP) — Republican David Schweikert wins reelection to U.S. House in Arizona's 1st Congressional District.
 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

 Democrat Catherine Cortez Masto wins reelection to U.S. Senate from Nevada